MIMS Degree Requirements

 - Additional two- or three-unit course, taken from an approved list of technology courses

 - Two- or three-unit course, taken from an approved list of courses.

 - During the spring semester of the second year of the program, students are enrolled into Info 298A with their final project advisor and other team members, as part of the final project requirement.

-All degree requirements must be taken on a letter grade basis.
+All degree requirements listed above must be taken on a letter grade basis.

 In addition to the degree requirements above, students must take a total of 48 units (in the 100- or 200-level) over the two years in order to earn a MIMS degree.

 - Students must take a minimum of 40 units from within the School of Information’s Info course catalog

 - A maximum of 8 units taken in other departments can be counted towards the degree, with approval by the students I School faculty advisor.

 - A maximum of 6 units of Info 298 (Directed Group Study) and Info 299 (Individual Study) combined will count toward the degree.